bump-sh/docs/docs/hubs.md

+# Hubs
+Easily create APIs catalogs to help your developers or consumers discover and synchronize with your entire APIs ecosystem.
+Only available with the Business plan.

 # Deploying inside a hub using our CLI

 Hubs provide their own authentication token.
 You can deploy an existing hub documentation using either its own authentication token, or the hub one.